sampatti37/blockchain-ctf/README.md

    take x previous values from CTF (web level and something else) and provide a circuit (txt file) that takes the two required inputs and output and generates a proof.json and public.json.
 Have them edit one of the jsons to make it valid.

 - maybe add another EVM level (Sam?)
+DONE

 - Finish rentrancy attack level (Ethan)